leeyuejia/GA_seif2020/unit_1/w04d3/instructor_notes/intro_to_dom.md

 ### Part 1

 1. Code along to create a little website for Hawkins, Indiana
-1. Navigate to  your `student_examples` folder for today
+1. Navigate to  your `instructor_examples` folder for today
 1. `mkdir dom_intro`
 1. `cd dom_intro`
 1. `touch app.js`